Mali expels French ambassador as tensions mount | DW | 31.01.2022

 Malian authorities have given French ambassador Joel Meyer 72 hours to leave the country.
 It marks a further deterioration in the military junta's relationship with its international partners.

-Mounting tensions between Mali and its international partners have put into question a French-led anti-terrorist military operation in the Sahel
+Mounting tensions have put into question a French-led anti-terrorist military operation in the Sahel

-Ambassador Joel Meyer was summoned to the Ministery of Foreign Affairs on Monday and given 72 hours to depart.
+Ambassador Joel Meyer was summoned to the Foreign Affairs Ministry on Monday and given 72 hours to depart.

 Mali's transitional government shot back in a statement on Monday saying it "condemns and rejects these remarks, which are contrary to the development of friendly relations between nations."